June 14, 2018

 We are disappointed that a very important amendment from Senator Casey to give USDA authority and funding to measure, evaluate, and report on conservation outcomes of farm bill conservation programs was not included in the manager’s package.
 We look forward to continuing to advance this important provision as the Senate farm bill moves forward.

-As we previously reported, the Senate Farm Bill includes a new consolidated local food program – LAMP – with permanent baseline funding that is very similar to the one proposed in the NSAC endorsed Local FARMS Act (S. 1947).
+As we previously reported, the Senate Farm Bill includes a new consolidated local food program – the Local Agriculture Market Program (LAMP) – with permanent baseline funding that is very similar to the one proposed in the NSAC endorsed Local FARMS Act (S. 1947).
 One of the differences between LAMP and what was proposed in the Local FARMS Act is that LAMP includes food safety cost-share assistance – in addition to assistance for value-added agriculture development – to producers as an eligible use of funds within the “development grants for producers” section.
 Food safety cost-share assistance for producers was proposed as a separate new program within the Local FARMS Act, and NSAC strongly supported the inclusion of food safety assistance for producers in LAMP.

 However, in the process of adding food safety assistance into LAMP, the Committee inadvertently did not include a specific allocation for how much of the funding for “development grants for producers” went to food safety vs. value-added agriculture development.
 To fix this problem, Senator Grassley, together with Senator Brown, proposed an amendment that was included in the manager’s amendment to ensure that at least 75 percent ($15.75 million/year) of the “development grants for producers” funding will support value-added agriculture projects, and up to 25% ($5.25 million/year) will support farmer food safety assistance.